 Released in 1938, The Adventures of Robin Hood stars Errol Flynn as the archer of Sherwood Forest Sir Robin of Locksley who takes a stand against Prince John (Claude Rians) tyrannical reign against the Saxons.
 Joining him is Little John (Alan Hale Sr.), Will Scarlet (Patric Knowles), Much the Millers Son (Herbert Mundin), Friar Tuck (Eugene Pallette) and more to make up the Merry Men.
 Robin Hood has to fight not only Prince John but Sir Guy of Gisbourne (Basil Rathbone who taught the cats how to fence properly more than the hired fencers.)
 Sir Guy not only despises Robin because of the opposition but because he also is in love with the lovely Lady Marian, portrayed in this film by one of my favorite classic actresses

 Olivia de Havilland.
 It takes the story you already know but with the dynamic acting from all it feels like you are watching the story for the first time over and over again.

 Back to the movie, once again there is no debate at least in my opinion that this is the best Robin Hood movie of all time.
-Great performances by all cast and one of the best movies of the 20th century.
+Great performances by all of the cast and, in my opinion, one of the best movies of the 20th century.
 The movie constantly airs on Turner Classic so please find it when you can.
-I can guarentee you will not be disappointed.
+I can guarantee you will not be disappointed.